SnkSynthesis/pyraycaster/README.md

 `python -m pyraycaster`

-# How to use
+# How to play

-* Move mouse around to move the rays
+* W & S or Up Arrow & Down Arrow to move forward and backward
+* A & D or Right Arrow & Left Arrow to look around